quixio/quix-streams/docs/consuming-multiple-topics.md

 ### Multiple Topics: NOT parallel

-Though multiple `SDF`s are involved with multiple topics, they do not run in parallel: it simply subscribes the `Application`s underlying consumer to all the `SDF`'s topics.
+Though multiple `StreamingDataFrame`s are involved with multiple topics, they do not run _in parallel_:

-So, more topics being processed will directly affect the processing time of each given topic.
+- The `Application` instance always has a single consumer, which reads messages one-by-one from multiple topics.
+- After the message is consumed from the topic, it is routed to the corresponding `StreamingDataFrame` responsible for the processing of this topic.

+Processing multiple topics directly affects the throughput for each topic because more messages will be processed using the same resources.

 ## Upcoming Features